iAvoe/Az900-Module-1-2-Review/README.md

 #### Which option is used to set the communication between an on-premises VPN device and an Azure VPN gateway through an encrypted tunnel over the internet?
 - Site-to-Site VPN

+#### Which of the following options can you use to link virtual networks?
+- Multi-chassis link aggregation (MC-LAG)

+#### Which tool automatically keeps files between an on-premises Windows server and an Azure cloud environment updated?
+- Azure File Sync

 -----

 ### Billing

+#### Which two factors affect Azure costs?
+- Resource Location
+- Resource Usage

 #### Which of the following statements is true?
 - With Operating Expenses (OpEx), you are only responsible for the computing resources that you use